daniHash/movieList-react-app/README.md

 # My movielist project

-A beautiful and modern React app with glassmorphism style and dark theme and smooth scroll bars.
-It shows the list of series and movies that you can add to your watch list.
+🎥MovieList React App — A stylish glassmorphism movie tracker built with React.
+Search for movies, rate them, and add them to your watched list — all in a clean, modern interface. 🍿

 # Preview